 Sheep will scour on green autumn feed so don’t assume it is worms.
 Get a Faecal Egg Count (FEC) done through your vet to make sure the problem is internal parasites and not just diet.
 The chances are much higher that it’s lack of feed or poor feed quality that’s the problem.

-The incidence of drench resistance in sheep is increasing all the time so don’t use long-term worm drenches on any sheep, especially on mature ewes despite what the advertising says, and don’t think you have to drench young sheep every 28 days through winter.
+The incidence of drench resistance in sheep is increasing at great pace, so don’t use long-term worm drenches such as capsules on any sheep, especially on mature ewes despite what the advertising says.
+And don’t think you have to drench young sheep every 28 days through winter.
 Ewes should not need drenching as they should have developed a natural immunity, so if they are not thriving - they need feed and not drench.

-Calves and yearlings are always the main concern going into winter, as if they get down in condition and stop growing, their mature target weights are affected and they will never make top stock.
-You may hear about the theory of ‘compensatory growth’ where with good feeding after a period of low feeding, animals will catch up in weight and size.
+Young stock such as calves and yearlings are always the main concern going into winter, as if they get down in condition and stop growing, their mature target weights are affected and they will never make top stock.
+There is the theory of ‘compensatory growth’ where with good feeding after a period of low nutrition, animals will catch up in weight and size.

-They may do, but it will take more time so they’ll be on the farm longer, and during this time they will need more feed, which could have been fed to more productive stock.
+This may happen, but it will take extra time so they’ll be on the farm longer, and during this time they’ll need more feed, which could have been fed to more productive stock.
 So they are all-round losers and are best culled to take the least financial loss on them.
-Keeping them on will only lose more.
+Keeping them on will only lose more value.

 Young stock often go down hill fast in autumn where they scour badly, their faeces are often light green and they go to skin and bone.
-It goes under the general name of ‘Autumn Ill Thrift’ which most folk assume is worms and they treat them with pourons at 3-weekly intervals.
-This may dry up the scour for a few days before it starts again so you need veterinary assistance.
+It goes under the general name of ‘Autumn Ill Thrift’, which most folk assume is worms, which they treat by pourons at 3-weekly intervals.
+This may dry up the scour for a few days before it starts again.

-In areas hit by drought, cattle will need a lot of supplementary feed from now on.
-Fortunately there seems to be plenty of feed for sale at this stage, so putting condition back on thin cows before calving is a priority but can take a couple of months even with top quality feed.
+If cows got skinny in the dry summer, they will need plenty supplementary feed from now on.
+So putting condition back on thin cows before calving is a priority, but it can take a couple of months to do so, even with top quality feed.

 It takes 180kg of Dry Matter to replace one condition score over and above what a cow needs for maintenance.
-All that can add up to a lot of feed each day, and will need a number of weeks.
+All this can add up to a lot of feed each day, and will need a few weeks.
 So if your cows are at CS 3 with shoulders looking like a mountain ridge, they need to be at CS5 for calving in August, the arithmetic will tell you what’s needed in feed demand.
-It there is no real flush of pasture before calving, cash will be needed to invest in supplementary feed.
+It there is no real flush of pasture before calving, cash will be needed to invest in plenty of supplementary feed.

-Talk to your veterinarian about feeding high energy products like molasses to any cattle that need a nutritional boost during winter and early spring.
+Talk to your veterinarian about feeding high-energy products like molasses or mineral licks to any cattle that need a nutritional boost during winter and early spring.
 But remember this will have to be paid for.

-If your farm has resident cattle ticks, and young stock and even mature cows are going down with anaemia, consult your vet promptly to see if it’s the newly arrived Theileria protozoan parasite which the ticks are spreading.
+If your farm has resident cattle ticks, and young stock and even mature cows are not thriving and going down with anaemia, consult your vet promptly to see if it’s the newly arrived Theileria protozoan parasite which the ticks are spreading.

-- Check the financial budget for expenses appearing out of the blue, especially for supplementary feed.
+- Check the financial budget for expenses appearing out of the blue, especially for supplementary feed and vet visits.